SpokenWebAlberta/sandbox/pages/team.md

 <div class = "figure bio">
   <img src="{{ '/img/bio/Ariel Kroon headshot 1.jpg' | absolute_url }}" />
 </div> **Ariel Kroon** (she/her) is an independent settler scholar whose PhD research focused on post-apocalyptic crisis narratives in the context of Canadian literature and science fiction.
-She has given talks and workshops on topics including but not limited to rights management for archival audio, climate anxiety, genre fiction, and Canadian literature, and co-hosts and produces the podcast Solarpunk Presents; her academic work has appeared in <a href="https://sfrareview.org/2021/04/23/living-beyond-the-end-times-an-argument-for-queer-utopianism/">SFRA Review</a>, The Goose, Canadian Literature and the SpokenWeb Podcast episode “Academics on Air.”
+She has given talks and workshops on topics including but not limited to rights management for archival audio, climate anxiety, genre fiction, and Canadian literature, and co-hosts and produces the podcast Solarpunk Presents; her academic work has appeared in <a href="https://sfrareview.org/2021/04/23/living-beyond-the-end-times-an-argument-for-queer-utopianism/" target="_blank">SFRA Review</a>, The Goose, Canadian Literature and the SpokenWeb Podcast episode “Academics on Air.”
 Connect with her at arielkroon.ca.

 ### Graduate Research Assistants